If you use a debt management plan (DMP) to repay what you owe lenders, make sure the company that set it up is still making the repayments for you.

 Pass on details of where you can get help and advice

-If you decide setting up a new DMP is best for you after getting advice, you can compare debt management plans here.
+If you decide setting up a new DMP is best for you after getting advice, you can start using one to pay off your debts:

 Debt charities can offer DMPs that do not charge any fees.